-THAT the named Calgary Board of Education's Locally Developed Courses listed in Appendix I recommendations be approved for the students in the Calgary Board of Education's schools for the authorization period indicated.
+THAT the Board of Trustees approves the Locally Developed Courses listed in Appendix I to this report for use in Calgary Board of Education schools for the authorization periods as indicated.

 Alberta Education Policy 1.2.1 - Locally Developed/Acquired and Authorized Junior and Senior High Complementary Courses (4) requires that, "Approval of a locally developed/acquired and authorized course (junior and/or senior high) shall be by Board motion and shall be for a maximum duration of four years."